Cops and Robber -- When Capturing is not Surrounding: Introduction

 \item[Edge Version] Cops are positioned on edges of~$G$.
 A cop on an edge~$e$ can move to any edge~$e'$ sharing an endpoint with~$e$ during its turn.
 The cops surround the robber if there is a cop on each edge incident to~$v_r$.
 Let~$c_E(G)$ denote the smallest number of cops needed to eventually surround the robber. \end{description}

 In both versions above, the robber sits on the vertices of~$G$ and moves along the edges of~$G$.
-Due to the winning condition for the cops being a full surround, the robber may come really close to, say, a single cop without being threatened.
-As this can feel counterintuitive, let us additionally consider a restrictive version of each game where we constrain the possible moves for the robber when cops are close by.
+Due to the winning condition for the cops being a full surround, the robber may come very close to, say, a single cop without being threatened.
+As this can feel counterintuitive, let us additionally consider a restrictive version of each game.
+Here, we constrain the possible moves for the robber when cops are close by.
 These \emph{restrictive} versions are given by the following rules:

 \begin{description} \item[Restrictive Vertex Version] After the robber's turn, there may not be any cop on~$v_r$.
 In particular, the robber may not move onto a vertex occupied by a cop.
-Additionally, if a cop moves onto~$v_r$, then in his next turn the robber must leave that vertex.
+Additionally, if a cop moves onto~$v_r$, then the robber must leave that vertex in his next turn.

 \item[Restrictive Edge Version.]
 The robber may not move along an edge that is currently occupied by a cop. \end{description}

 We denote the cop numbers of the restrictive versions by putting an additional \enquote{$\mathrm{r}$} in the subscript, i.e., the smallest number of cops needed to eventually surround the robber in these versions is $c_{V,\mathrm{r}}(G)$ and $c_{E,\mathrm{r}}(G)$, respectively.